 - Arrangements made between parents to transport the children of other members are at the sole discretion of the parents concerned.

-- *The club has determined (on the advice of Swim England) that Officers are defined as ‘adults in positions of responsibilities who could be considered not to be ‘impartial’ and who have been elected to their position’ they particularly relate to adults who have a direct club role with the swimmers in the club.
-These officers include: Chairman, Vice Chair, Welfare Officers and Team Managers.
+- The club has determined (on the advice of Swim England) that Officers are defined as "adults in positions of responsibility who could be considered not to be 'impartial'; and who have been elected to their position".
+They particularly relate to adults who have a direct club role with the swimmers in the club.
+These officers include: Chair, Vice Chair, Welfare Officers and Team Managers.
 They do not include parents who also have roles as officials, club members or those carrying out administrative roles e.g. secretary, treasurer, time keepers, judges etc or other committee members.

 - If a committee member or club member is not in one of the above roles and is transporting their own child, they are assumed to be in a parental role and transporting other children (along with their own) is at their and the other parent's discretion (as point 2).

-- If club officers have pre-existing lift arrangements based on friendships, outside the club, at the time that they assume their role then they should notify the committee of these in writing and confirm that they have read the relevant sections of Wavepower 2015-19.
+- If club officers have pre-existing lift arrangements based on friendships, outside the club, at the time that they assume their role then they should notify the committee of these in writing and confirm that they have read the relevant sections of WavePower 2016-19.

-This advice should be read in conjunction with the NSPCC Child Protection in Sport Unit document, Safe sport events, activities and competitions (2013).
+This advice should be read in conjunction with the NSPCC Child Protection in Sport Unit document: Safe sport events, activities and competitions (2017).